aubymori/NotepadXP/README.md

 - Allow "Goto..." function when word wrap is enabled
 - Cascade new Notepad windows when an existing instance of Notepad is open

+NotepadEx may replace your system Notepad - simply take ownership of, and replace the notepad.exe from %windir%, %windir%\System32, and %windir%\SysWOW64 (if applicable).

 Here is an example screenshot of how it works, which is essentially the same as how it does in Windows 10.